ctramer/ctramer/README.md

 Code for CTRAMER v 1.0.0

-Please consult the following paper for a more detailed description of the features, architecture, guidelines for usage, and scientific justification of CTRAMER.
-When using CTRAMER, please cite:
-	Jacob Tinnin, Huseyin Aksu, Zhengqing Tong, Pengzhi Zhang, Eitan Geva, Barry D. Dunietz, Xiang Sun, and Margaret S. Cheung , "CTRAMER: An open-source software package for correlating interfacial charge transfer rate constants with donor/acceptor geometries in organic photovoltaic materials", The Journal of Chemical Physics 154, 214108 (2021) https://doi.org/10.1063/5.0050574

 Software is divided in five modules, each of which focus on a specific calculation:
 1)	Module 1: Molecule-level electronic structure calculations
 	a)	RUN_DFTFUNC.sh calculates ground state charges for each molecule